mmbman/Katagiri/1984-05-04-Awakening-of-Faith-Talk-7.md

 Non-empty, it mentions before anyway, it is implication of excellent, boundless quality which the truth itself possesses.
 The truth is of real entity and has boundless nature of its virtuous quality.
 This is meaning of non-empty.

 So non-empty means not deny, not destroy the truth itself, essence of the truth, but we should deny the deluded mind, in this book.
-But in the Buddhist teaching of *Prajnaparamita*, it doesn’t say so. *[He chuckles.]* Okay?
-In *Prajnaparamita*, we say, “Form is emptiness.
+But in the Buddhist teaching of *Prajñāpāramitā*, it doesn’t say so. *[He chuckles.]* Okay?
+In *Prajñāpāramitā*, we say, “Form is emptiness.
 Emptiness is form.”
 That means object itself is emptiness.
 Not deluded, [not] image of your understanding is empty.
 No. Form itself is empty.
 Your object itself is empty.
 Subject itself is empty.
 That’s why next, emptiness is form.
 This sentence comes into existence.

 If empty implies to negate a deluded mind, you cannot say empty is form.
 But if form is empty, simultaneously empty is form, that means completely empty form, object itself is empty.
 So a little different.

-But in Prajnaparamita Sutra, it doesn’t mention why the object and subject itself is empty, how emptiness is related with object itself.
+But in Prajñāpāramitā Sutra, it doesn’t mention why the object and subject itself is empty, how emptiness is related with object itself.
 Well, what part of the object is emptiness?
 It doesn’t [say].
-Just Prajnaparamita brings up, that sentence, that teaching, that is just emptiness.
+Just Prajñāpāramitā brings up, that sentence, that teaching, that is just emptiness.
 So it’s very difficult to understand it.

 But in this book, [it’s a little different].
 Because we want to know, what part of the object is emptiness?
 Is [...] the whole thing empty.
 How about subject?
 How about subject who is looking at the object?
 It is also emptiness?
 This book, that is the Buddhist psychology, is always analyzing, synthesizing like this.
 So a little bit different.
 So very naturally it becomes logical, very rational.